quinscape/babel-plugin-track-usage/README.md

 The "module" prop repeats the module name (without leading "./").

-The "requires" prop contains a map of modules required by this module.
+The "requires" prop contains a array of modules required by this module.
 The module name will be absolute for modules required out of node_modules and again relative to source root for relative requires.
-This is exactly the format of the keys of the main data map.
+This is exactly the format of the keys of the "usages" map.
 This can be used to track transitive call dependencies.

-The calls prop contains a mapping the configured logical names of our methods to a map of first argument values that are called in the module.
+The calls prop contains a mapping from the configured logical names of our methods to an array first argument values that are called in the module.